-LESSON 5.
-Errors in the EFL classroom: corrective feedback
+Name of lesson 5: Errors in the EFL classroom: corrective feedback.
+Contents of lesson 5:

 - 5.1.
 Errors in second language acquisition: error analysis and interlanguage - 5.2.
 Sources or causes of errors: interlingual or interference errors, intralingual errors and teacher-talk induced errors - 5.3.
-What can we learn from errors? - 5.4.
+What can we learn from errors?

+5.4.
 Corrective feedback strategies